-Section 1: Lucerne to Flüelen by boat
+Section 1 (main route): Lucerne to Flüelen by boat

 You will board a historical paddle steamer in Lucerne.
 The Alps pass by slowly while you enjoy lunch in the ship restaurant (optionally).
 The trip starts with views of the city of Lucerne and Mount Pilatus.
 A bit further on you can see Mount Rigi on your left; a beautiful area to hike.

 Between Brunnen and Seelisberg, the boat will turn right into the southern end of Lake Lucerne: the Urnersee.
 You're getting closer to the higher peaks now, and steep forested rock walls rise up from both sides of the lake.
 The next destination of the trip, the snow capped peaks surrounding the Gotthard Pass, can already be seen from here.

 You will pass the Tell's Chapel on your left.
 It marks the place where, according to the legend, Wilhelm Tell escaped from the boat of the Austrian bailiff Gessler.
 His escape allowed him to kill Gessler a bit later.
 That paved the way to the formation of the Swiss Confederation on August 1, 1291.
 This happened at Rütli, a meadow on the opposite side of the lake.
 August 1 is still the Swiss national holiday.

 Nearly 3 hours after departing from Lucerne, you will reach the village of Flüelen.